ChipsandCheese/MemoryLatencyTest/README.md

 ## Download

-Get the latest release from the GitHub releases page [here](https://github.com/ChipsandCheese/MemoryLatencyTest/releases/).
+Get the latest (semi) stable release from the GitHub releases page [here](https://github.com/ChipsandCheese/MemoryLatencyTest/releases/).
 Windows and Linux binaries are both available.
+Bleeding edge binaries can be found in the artifacts of the Build with Meson workflow [here](https://github.com/ChipsandCheese/MemoryLatencyTest/actions/workflows/build-project.yml)

 ## Compile